cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     `backupObjectStore.serverName` property (by default assigned to the value of `name` in the external clusters definition).

+!!!
+Note
+    In the above example we are taking advantage of the parallel WAL restore feature, dedicating up to 8 jobs to concurrently fetch the required WAL files from the archive.
+This feature can sensibly reduce the recovery time.
+    Make sure that you plan ahead for this scenario and correctly tune the value of this parameter for your environment.
+It will certainly make a difference **when** (not if) you'll need it.

 #### Recovery from a `Backup` object

 In case a Backup resource is already available in the namespace in which the cluster should be created, you can specify its name through `.spec.bootstrap.recovery.backup.name`, as in the following example:

 ```yaml
 apiVersion: postgresql.k8s.enterprisedb.io/v1